-When it comes to selecting a health insurance plan, premium is the most important factor for many shoppers (and especially those who are currently healthy).
-But price shouldn’t be the only factor upon which you base your selection – even if your primary concern is financial (as opposed to things like provider networks, drug formularies, and quality ratings).
+When it comes to selecting a health insurance plan, the premium is the most important factor for many shoppers — especially those who are currently healthy.
+But price shouldn’t be the only factor upon which you base your selection, even if your primary concern is financial (as opposed to things like provider networks, drug formularies, and quality ratings).

 Determine your worst-case scenario.

 The worst-case scenario is pretty easy to determine.
 Just add the total annual premiums plus the maximum out-of-pocket for each plan, and see how they stack up.
 If you qualify for a premium subsidy, be sure to use the after-subsidy premium for each plan when you’re calculating how much the coverage will cost (you can find this even before you create an account with the exchange, by using the exchange’s plan browsing tool; it only takes a minute or two and doesn’t need any identifying data).

 The ACA’s limit on out-of-pocket maximums make this sort of financial comparison easier than it was in the past.
-In 2018, no ACA-compliant plan will have a maximum out-of-pocket that exceeds $7,350 for an individual or $14,700 for a family.
-And as was the case in 2016 and 2017, all family plans will be required to have embedded individual out-of-pocket maximums.
-(No single individual on a family plan will be required to pay more than $7,350 in out-of-pocket costs, even if the family deductible has not yet been met.)
+In 2020, no ACA-compliant plan will have a maximum out-of-pocket that exceeds $8,150 for an individual or $16,300 for a family.
+And as has been the case since 2016, all family plans will be required to have embedded individual out-of-pocket maximums.
+That means no single individual on a family plan will be required to pay more than $8,150 in out-of-pocket costs, even if the family deductible has not yet been met.

-But some plans – especially at the Gold and Platinum level – have maximum out-of-pockets that are significantly lower than those amounts.
+But some plans – especially at the gold and platinum level – have maximum out-of-pocket limits that are significantly lower than those amounts.
 And they also cover more expenses before the out-of-pocket maximum is reached.
 Those factors are important to consider when you’re comparing the overall cost of various plans.

 Let’s look at a hypothetical example for Kelly, a single 35-year-old applicant who doesn’t qualify for subsidies.
-She’s considering three different plans – one Bronze, one Silver, and one Gold.
-All of them cover preventive care at no charge, as required by the ACA (for this comparison, we’re assuming the Gold plan is more expensive than the Silver plan.
-But that won’t always be the case for 2018, due to the cost of cost-sharing reductions being added to Silver premiums; more details below).
+She’s considering three different plans – one bronze, one silver, and one gold.
+All of them cover preventive care at no charge, as required by the ACA.

 The following plan descriptions are overly simplified in order to make the math easy.
-Although Bronze, Silver and Gold plans pay an average of 60, 70, and 80 percent of total healthcare costs, respectively, their plan structure varies significantly from one policy to another, even within the same metal level.
-(Health insurance carriers began to have the option to offer standardized plans through Healthcare.gov starting in 2017, and some states – like California – already had standardized plans in their state-run exchanges offer standardized plans, and California’s exchange requires all plans to be standardized.
-But in most states, it can be challenging to make an apples-to-apples comparison of plans, even within the same metal level.)
+Although bronze, silver and gold plans pay an average of 60, 70, and 80 percent of average total healthcare costs, respectively, their plan structure varies significantly from one policy to another, even within the same metal level.
+Health insurance carriers began to have the option to offer standardized plans through Healthcare.gov starting in 2017, but HHS opted not to continue standardized plan designs for 2019.
+Some state-run exchanges offer standardized plans, and California’s exchange requires all plans to be standardized.
+But in most states, it can be challenging to make an apples-to-apples comparison of plans, even within the same metal level.

 Some plans have separate deductibles for services like hospitalizations and prescription drugs, some have copays for office visits while others count office visits towards the deductible.
 There’s no way to really compare plans without reading at least some of the fine print.
 But for the sake of our back-of-the-envelope comparison, we’ll just look at deductibles, coinsurance, and maximum out-of-pocket exposure.

-- The Bronze plan is $260/month, and has a $6,000 deductible with all claims applied to the deductible.
-After the deductible, Kelly would pay 40 percent of her claims until she reaches a $7,350 maximum out-of-pocket.
+- The bronze plan is $270/month, and has a $6,500 deductible with all claims applied to the deductible.
+After the deductible, Kelly would pay 40 percent of her claims until she reaches an $8,150 maximum out-of-pocket.

-- The Silver plan is $300/month, has a $3,000 deductible, and Kelly will be responsible for 30 percent of the claim after the deductible, until she reaches a $5,500 maximum out-of-pocket.
+- The silver plan is $350/month, has a $3,000 deductible, and Kelly will be responsible for 30 percent of the claim after the deductible, until she reaches a $6,000 maximum out-of-pocket.

-- The Gold plan is $380/month, has a $1,000 deductible, and Kelly will pay 20 percent of her claims after the deductible until she reaches the maximum out-of-pocket of $3,000.
+- The gold plan is $420/month, has a $1,000 deductible, and Kelly will pay 20 percent of her claims after the deductible until she reaches the maximum out-of-pocket of $3,500.